Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---

+template: organizationI

-Write (or copy-paste) the code below in AddingDoubles.java:
+Write or copy-paste the code below in AddingDoubles.java:

 ```java
 import java.util.Scanner; // Import the Scanner class